What we're analyzing

 5. Social Impact Rating

 The final factor that affects the star rating is the demonstrated social impact rating.
 The impact ratings display the social impact produced by the charity for each dollar donated as well as a measure of the quality of the data available to assess the charity's social impact.
 For a more detailed description of this metric, please see our Social Impact Ratings Methodology page.
-Charities that score High in demonstrated impact have their star rating increased by 1 and charities that score Low have their star rating reduced by 1.
 We are still in the process of reviewing social impact for charities, thus you will not always see it in the analysis.
+Where it is available, it accounts for 20% of the star rating.

 - Programs: For more information about the charity, its results and impact, and its presence in the news, you can find that information under the Programs section.